ScudLee/anime-lists/README.md

 *   **tvdbseason** - The corresponding theTVDB.com season.

+*   **start** - The first AniDb.net episode the offset applies to.

+*   **end** - The last AniDb.net episode the offset applies to.

+*  **offset**  - The number to add to each AniDb.net episode between the start and end values.

-    The format for the mapping is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDb.net episode number and the second is the corresponding theTVDB.com episode number for the season specified.
+    The format for mapping individual episodes is: ` ;1-5;2-6;...; ` where the first number in each mapping is the AniDb.net episode number and the second is the corresponding theTVDB.com episode number for the season specified.

+    The start, end, and offset attributes are not necessary if only individual episodes are being mapped.
+    The offset and/or episodeoffset will be ignored in favour of an individual mapping.

-    Episodes on AniDb.net that don't match anything on theTVDB.com are mapped to 0 (or 99) if there's a conflict.
+    Episodes on AniDb.net that don't match anything on theTVDB.com are mapped to 0 (or 99) if and only if there's a conflict.

 #### supplemental-info
 The supplemental-info node may contain an optional attribute of **replace="true"**, in which case the information will replace that supplied by AniDb.net, otherwise it is just added to (and prioritised over) the AniDb.net information.